-Ann is an artist by training, and reviewing her photos the first time gave me an insight into consistency of framing.
+Ann is an artist by training, and reviewing her photos for the first time gave me an insight into the consistency of framing.
 Every image has a compositional purpose and form to it.
 Her ratio of ‘keepers’ to files shot is also very high with very little wastage.

-Outside Essaouira’s medina Dan finds his eye drawn to architectural subjects.
+Outside Essaouira’s medina, Dan finds his eye drawn to architectural subjects.
 Using a telephoto lens impressively, he carefully composes to find consistency across the set.
 His background in graphic design is evident here.

 Melanie has a sophisticated compositional approach.
-You can see that in her photo of garden greenery above an old door, and in her final image using spice bags to frame a forlorn looking woman at the market.
+You can see that in her photo of garden greenery above an old door, and in her final image using spice bags to frame a forlorn-looking woman at the market.

 Tina takes a more abstract look at a variety of subjects, finding just the right composition in each case.
 Working with subjects which don’t have a strong visual pull means having to work a bit more with framing.
-Her blue wall image showing compression of space, is often used for teaching.
+Her blue wall image showing compression of space is often used for teaching.

 Nick has a real feel for people photography.
 He finds the right compositions by getting in close and down, using a wide close angle, and also tilting up.
 All of these are characteristic of top reportage photography.

 Himal with the only black and white photographers’ gallery here, shows the artistic possibilities of using monochrome to isolate simple intimate scenes and draw out graphical lines and shapes.

 Wotek emerged from his week’s course as a full-on street photographer, using a variety of compositional approaches to different subjects.
 Essaouira was his inspiration and he used his time here to really develop his photography.